 You have subscribed to alerts about:

 Events, gatherings and activities

 This page will be updated shortly according to changes announced in the Government's press conference 25 October 2020.

-This article describes how the risk of transmission at events and gatherings can be evaluated and which measures to reduce risk are appropriate.
+This article describes recommendations and requirement for events, how the risk of transmission at events and gatherings can be evaluated and which measures to reduce risk are appropriate.
 The advice is general and should be considered together with the current regulations and the recommendations from the Directorate of Health.